List of Homeland characters: General Youssef

 Played by Yigal Naor, General Youssef is a Syrian military official who Saul convinces to take over the Syrian presidency after a planned CIA coup against Bashar al-Assad.
 However, Youssef is killed on his way out of Germany in an airplane explosion engineered by the Russians.

 Tova Rivlin

 Played by Hadar Ratzon-Rotem, Tova Rivlin is a Mossad agent.
 In Berlin, she and Etai Luskin help Saul fake his defection to Israel to protect him from being apprehended on false pretenses by the CIA.
 She and Dar Adal later conspire to mislead Saul (and by extension, President-elect Keane) that Iran is running a parallel nuclear program with North Korea.

+Ahmed Nazari

+Played by Darwin Shaw, Ahmed Nazari is an Iraqi lawyer and a former asset of Allison Carr in Baghdad during the Iraq War.
+In 2008, Allison, who was completing her post in Iraq, introduced Ahmed to Carrie as his new handler, but Ahmed, who was in love with Allison, refused to report to anyone but her.
+Ahmed later revealed to Allison that he had been stealing millions of dollars from the Ministry of Justice and asked her to run away with him; Allison accepted, only for Ahmed to be revealed as a Russian asset who entrapped Allison on behalf of the SVR, who blackmailed her into becoming a double agent for Russia.
+In the present, Carrie tracks down Ahmed, who she believed to be dead, to Amsterdam, where he is living under a new identity with Russian protection.

 President Morse

 Played by Alan Dale, President Morse is Elizabeth Keane's predecessor.

 Clarice

 Played by Mickey O'Hagan, Clarice is a prostitute that Quinn befriends while recovering from his stroke in New York.
 She later takes Carrie to meet Quinn at his stakeout of the house used by Dar Adal's black ops team.
 Mickey O'Hagan followed that with a recurring role on Showtime's Homeland (2016) as Clarice, a sneaky, not very bright bad girl, and sneaky confidant to Quinn's (Rupert Friend).